On the 3-3-1 Landau pole

-This rotation is manifestly highly dependent on the vacuum expectation values (VEV) $v_\rho, v_\chi$, and the electroweak one, $v_W$, which, to numerically fit the Higgs mass, comes up from the sum $v_\eta^2 + v_\rho^2 + 2v_s^2 = v_W^2 $ (considering the two sextet VEVs to be equal).
-These VEVs are free parameters of the theory and their skeptical analysis is out of the scope of this work.
-Here, instead, when needed, we adopt a benchmark resulting from demanding that the 331 Symmetry closes to the SM one at the electroweak scale.
+This rotation is highly dependent on the vacuum expectation values (VEVs) $v_\rho$ and $v_\chi$.
+Now, $v_\rho$, $v_\chi$, $v_\eta$ and $v_s$ are free parameters of the theory and their skeptical analysis is out of the scope of this work.
+Here, when needed, we adopt a benchmark resulting from demanding that the 3-3-1 neutral current parameters reproduce those of the SM ones at the electroweak scale.

-The \textit{solution to the closure} we adopt was found in \cite{Dias:2006ns}, where the authors show how the requirement that physically measurable parameters, such as neutral boson masses and neutral current parameters, agree with their experimental values, is automatically satisfied if an implicit relation between the otherwise free VEVs is obeyed.
-Explicitly, this condition dictates